dotless-de/vagrant-vbguest/Readme.md

 * `iso_path` : The full path or URL to the VBoxGuestAdditions.iso file. <br/>
 The `iso_path` may contain the optional placeholder `%{version}` replaced with detected VirtualBox version (e.g. `4.1.8`).
+Relative paths are tricky, try to use an absolute path where possible.
+If not, the path is relative to the current working directory, that is where the `vagrant` command is issued.
+You can make sure to always be relative to the `Vagrantfile` with a little bit of ruby: `File.expand_path("../relative/path/to/VBoxGuestAdditions.iso", __FILE__)`
 The default URI for the actual iso download is: `http://download.virtualbox.org/virtualbox/%{version}/VBoxGuestAdditions_%{version}.iso`<br/>
 vbguest will try to autodetect the best option for your system.
 WTF? see below.
 * `iso_upload_path` (String, default: `/tmp`): A writeable directory where to put the VBoxGuestAdditions.iso file on the guest system.